-- GERM2242 Germany Divided and Reunited (offered biennially in the spring).
+- GERM224201 Germany Divided and Reunited (offered biennially in the spring)

-- Three courses from at least two other departments. (see suggestions below for Fall 2018)
+- Three courses from at least two other departments.
+(See suggestions below for Spring 2019.)

-The list is not exhaustive; there may be other courses suited to the Interdisciplinary Minor in German Studies, including those taken abroad, in Germany, Austria, Switzerland, or another German-language environment.
+This list is not exhaustive; there may be other courses suited to the Interdisciplinary Minor in German Studies, including those taken abroad, in Germany, Austria, Switzerland, or another German-language environment.
 To register and plan your course of study, contact the Director of the Interdisciplinary Minor in German Studies: Prof. Daniel Bowles at firstname.lastname@example.org.